rpm-software-management/dnf/doc/conf_ref.rst

     To prevent the leakage of identifiable information, the whole OS part (enclosed in parenthesis) is omitted if this is a non-Fedora or non-Linux system, or is running an unknown Fedora variant.

-``countme``
-    :ref:`boolean <boolean-label>`

-    Determines whether a "countme" flag should be added to a single, randomly chosen metalink query each week.
-    This allows the repository owner to estimate the number of systems consuming it, by counting such queries over a week's time, which is much more accurate than just counting unique IP addresses (which is subject to both overcounting and undercounting due to short DHCP leases and NAT, respectively).
-    The flag is a simple static parameter appended to the metalink URL and is the same on every system (that means, no personal or machine-specific information is included).
-    Default is False.

 =================
 Types of Options